SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Empirical Study on ERC Rules

-From the 102 ERCs in the final status, we choose ERC20, ERC721, and ERC1155 as our study targets.
-We base our selection on their popularity, their complexity, and their significance in the Ethereum ecosystem.
+From the 102 finalized ERCs, we select ERC20~\cite{erc20}, ERC721~\cite{erc721}, and ERC1155~\cite{erc1155} as our study targets.
+They are technical standards for fungible tokens (\eg, cryptocurrencies), non-fungible tokens (NFTs), and contracts managing both.
+Our selection is based on their popularity, their complexity, and their significance in the Ethereum ecosystem~\cite{ erc20-popular,USDT,SHIB,Binance, opensea,rarible,Horizon,9Lives,Reewardio}.
+For example, in the last 180 days, around 3.6 million contracts implementing ERCs were deployed, including 2.6 million for ERC20, 0.6 million for ERC721, and 0.3 million for ERC1155.